-The Company assesses the carrying values of its mining assets on an ongoing basis for impairment.
+Until December 2008 the Company assessed the carrying values of its mining assets on an ongoing basis for impairment.
 Factors which may result in impairment include, but are not limited to, mineral prices, capital cost estimates, the estimated operating costs of any mines and related processing, ore grade and related metallurgical characteristics, the design of any mines and the timing of any mineral production.
-Prices currently used to assess recoverability, based on production to begin no sooner than 2008, are \$3.08 per pound for copper and \$1.043 per pound for zinc.
+Prices currently used to assess recoverability are \$1.32 per pound for copper and \$0.513 per pound for zinc.
 Copper and zinc comprise in excess of 80% of the expected value of production.
-The Company has recorded no impairment losses through December 31, 2007.
+The Company has recorded no impairment losses through December 31, 2008.